 Just like that, 2017 has almost wrapped up with 2018 just around the corner.

 So what can we expect in the new year?
-Vertiv has put together a report of the five trends the company expects to impact the data centre ecosystem in 2018.
+Vertiv has put together a report of the five trends the company expects to impact the data center ecosystem in 2018.

 “Rising data volumes, fuelled largely by connected devices, has caused businesses to reevaluate their IT infrastructures to meet increasing consumer demands,” says Giordano Albertazzi, president of Vertiv in Europe, Middle East and Africa.

 Here are the top five trends from Vertiv:1.
-Emergence of the Gen 4 Data Centre
+Emergence of the Gen 4 Data Center

-Whether traditional IT closets or 1,500 square-foot micro-data centres, organisations increasingly are relying on the edge.
-The Gen 4 data centre holistically and harmoniously integrates edge and core, elevating these new architectures beyond simple distributed networks.
+Whether traditional IT closets or 1,500 square-foot micro-data centers, organisations increasingly are relying on the edge.
+The Gen 4 data center holistically and harmoniously integrates edge and core, elevating these new architectures beyond simple distributed networks.